hashkat/hashkat/docs/tutorial02.md

 `./run.sh`

+Note:  to continue a simulation, do NOT use the random seed command.

-and the simulation will recommence running, if you have time left.
+The simulation will recommence running if you have time left.
 Note: you may increase the maximum simulation time in your 'INFILE.yaml' file and the network simulation will simply continue from where it previously left off.

 It is possible to continue running the same simulation with a new configuration of 'INFILE.yaml', but this gives complex output data and is discouraged.